Lindeneg/generate-next-links/README.md

 inside the folder where the script is running from

 Options:
- --name      Name of generated TypeScript enum
- --path      Path to folder where 'pages' directory resides --out       Path where TypeScript file will be written to --dry       Perform all operations except writing to disk --verbose   Show all log messages in stdout
- --version   Show current version
+ -N --name [NAME]         name of generated TypeScript enum -P --path [PATH]         path to folder where 'pages' directory resides -O --out  [PATH]         path to folder where ts file will be written to -D --dry                 perform all operations except writing to disk -V --verbose             show all log messages in stdout -T --omit-timestamp      omit timestamp from written ts file -J --export-json         export json instead of ts enum -C --convert-camel-case  convert camel case to be delimited by underscore -I --version             show current version
- --help      Show help
+ -H --help                show help
 ```

 ---